A collaborative project of WHRL and Maine Outdoor School

 The ratio of insects to humans on Earth is estimated to be 200 million to one!
 Learn how different insects are grouped, and practice catching and identifying beetles, butterflies, and other bugs.

 Learn the basics of preparing for a camping trip, how to set up a campsite, and more!

-Coming September 28th, 2020!
+Coming the week of September 28th, 2020!
 Have an old canoe around but never really learned how to use it effectively or confidently?
 Learn how to distribute weight in a canoe, how to hold a paddle, canoe safely, and some basic paddle strokes that will have you exploring quiet lakes and ponds in no time.

 The OWL's NestA blog that answers your female-specific outdoor questions

 Meeting your Needs Where There are No Toilets! written by Hazel Stark I’ve had several living situations where I did not have running water.
 Those scenarios, combined with my love for multi-day backcountry adventure, has given me lots of experience with meeting my...